Skip to Content

 Let’s take a deeper dive into the amazing possibilities introduced by Montessori sandpaper letters!
 This post includes the Montessori Sandpaper Letters Initial Word Building lesson.
 It is the 3rd work found within Montessori’s Pink Series Language.

-Once kids get the idea of this activity, they have a lot of fun.
-The child is ready to move on to the next lesson in the Montessori language sequence.
-The lesson after sandpaper letters is the Introduction to the Moveable Alphabet.
+Once kids get the idea of this activity, they have a lot of fun with variations and extensions.
+Once the child masters this material, he is ready to move on to the next lesson in the Montessori language sequence, the Introduction to the Moveable Alphabet.

 Montessori sandpaper letters are an educational tool used to teach the alphabet and its corresponding sounds to young children.
 The letters are composed of sandpaper cut into individual shapes with the same upper and lowercase letters connected for tactile recognition.